Health in Punjab, India: History

 Between 1896 and 1921, 12 major cholera outbreaks were recorded in Punjab province, which killed about 250,000 people.
 In 1901, riots were recorded in some plague-hit areas, like Gurdaspur, Patiala and Sialkot as some people refused compulsory hospitalisation and quarantine.
 From 1897 to 1947, more than 3,000,000 people died due to plague in Punjab province.
 In 1896, plague came from Hong Kong in India.
 In October 1897, first death from plague was reported in Punjab.
 Initially, the plague spread in Jalandhar and Hoshiarpur districts.
 By 1903, it had spread to almost all districts and caused large-scale causality in the province.

 In March 1902, in Mulkowal village in Punjab province, 19 people died from tetanus after receiving plague vaccine.
 Initial investigation blamed Dr. Waldemar Haffkine, who had discovered the plague vaccine, and he was fired from his position as a director of plague lab.
 But later investigations found that a bottle was accidentally contaminated at the inoculation site in the village and not in the lab.
 Haffkine was finally exonerated and allowed to return to India for employment, but he was not allowed to carry out any trials and limited to theoretical research.

 Between in 1953 and 1960, an influential research called 'Khanna study' was conducted in seven villages of Ludhiana district, with field headquarters in Khanna town.
 Its aim was to study population dynamics and to measure the effects of population control program on birth rate.
 The study is generally considered a failure because very few people accepted or used contraceptive methods like vaginal foam tablets.
 This led to the conclusion that the mere availability of contraceptives does not ensure their use.
 According to anthropologist Mahmood Mamdani, this was because most people considered children as an economic necessity, as they needed large families for labour and physical security.

 Pentavalent vaccine was introduced in Punjab on January 7, 2015.
 By March 2020, COVID-19 pandemic reached Punjab.
 On 22 March 2020, government of Punjab imposed state-wide lockdown to combat COVID-19 pandemic in Punjab.

+In 2026, the AAP-run Punjab state government has introduced the Mukh Mantri Sehat Bima Yojana scheme to provide Rs 10 lakh health insurance coverage to all families in Punjab by issuing health-cards, the first such universal health insurance coverage program in an Indian state.
+The state scheme works in-conjugation with the national Ayushman Bharat scheme.